WHY REFERENCE?

 For example:

 The library is the most important part of the school; it is the hub where information and ideas live and is the place where students can come to relax and escape.
-The CEO of ‘Good Schools Australia’, James Smith, recognises this stating:
+The CEO of ‘Good Schools Australia’, James Smith (2018), recognises this stating:

 In-direct quote/paraphrase: an in-direct quote occurs when you have made reference to an idea or information from a source but have done so in your own words.
 You still have to reference these ideas because they are not your own work.
-Generally, for an in-direct quote, you are still required to provide the author, year of publication and page number, and they occur within the structure of the paragraph in which they are contained.
+Generally, for an in-direct quote, you are still required to provide the author and year of publication and they occur within the structure of the paragraph in which they are contained.
+A page number is not required but can be useful to include.

 For example: